 The Company plans to participate in the offshore wind market, and in November 2021, the Company entered into a \$197 million contract with Philly Shipyard to build the first U.S. flagged Jones Act compliant, inclined fall-pipe vessel for subsea rock installation for wind turbine foundations, the Acadia, which is expected to be delivered and operational in 2025.
 This vessel represents a significant critical advancement in building the U.S. logistics infrastructure to support the future of the new U.S. offshore wind industry.
-The Company has begun bidding on select projects in the offshore wind market and on July 14, 2022, the Company, in consortium with Van Oord, entered into its first contract with Empire Offshore Wind, a joint venture between Equinor and BP, to perform subsea rock installation work for the Empire I and Empire II offshore wind farms in New York in 2025 and 2026.
-These wind farms are expected to provide over 2 Gigawatts ("GW") of renewable energy to the state of New York, which is enough renewable energy to power more than one million households in New York.
+The Company has begun bidding on select projects in the offshore wind market and on July 14, 2022, the Company, in consortium with Van Oord, entered into its first contract with Empire Offshore Wind, a joint venture between Equinor and BP, to perform subsea rock installation work for the Empire I and Empire II offshore wind farms in New York with estimated installation windows in 2025 and 2026.
+These wind farms are expected to provide over 2 Gigawatts ("GW") of renewable energy to the state of New York, which is expected to be enough renewable energy to power more than one million households in New York.
+New York continues to take steps forward in meeting their renewable energy goals with the announcement on October 24, 2023 of three new project awards with the capacity of approximately 4 GW of offshore wind energy and a new accelerated fourth bid round for additional power purchase agreements was announced for early 2024.
+The Company continues to monitor developments with power purchase agreements after the refusal by the New York State Energy Research and Development Authority to renegotiate the agreements for Equinor and BP's Empire Wind I and II projects and Orsted's Sunrise Wind project.
+The Company expects updates from Equinor in the fourth quarter on potential impacts to their development plans for the Empire Wind projects.
+The U.S. offshore wind market has seen other projects delayed or cancelled due to higher interest rates and inflation.

+Offshore wind has been recognized around the world as a reliable source of renewable energy.
+Globally installed offshore wind capacity is targeted to reach about 260 GW by 2030, up from 40 GW in 2020.
 In 2021, the Biden Administration announced the ambitious goal of 30 GW of offshore wind by 2030 and provided \$3.0 billion in federal loan guarantees for offshore wind projects.
 In July 2023, the Federal Government further showed their support for offshore wind by providing approval for New Jersey's first offshore wind farm to begin construction, which is the first of at least three more projects that the state has planned on the East Coast.
-Also in July 2023, the Department of the Interior issued the final sale notice for the first-ever offshore wind lease sale in the Gulf of Mexico, which will take place at the end of August.
-The Company continues to tender bids on multiple offshore wind projects for our subsea rock installation vessel and additional contract awards are anticipated in 2023.
+Also in August 2023, the Department of the Interior held the first-ever offshore wind lease sale in the Gulf of Mexico.
+The Company continues to tender bids on multiple offshore wind projects for the Acadia, our subsea rock installation vessel.